-Cultivating your life force by practicing Qigong
+Cultivating your life force energy by practicing Qigong

 If you’re looking for something to do that will make you feel stronger, more relaxed and less stressed, let me recommend Qigong.
 It’s pronounced Chee-gung and it’s an ancient Chinese form of movement.

-Jason Ames, who is the founder and owner of the Maine Center for Taijiquan & Qigong in Portland, explained to me that Qi is a Chinese word that means life-force energy — it’s also referred to as prana, vitality, and breath.
+Jason Ames, who is the founder and owner of the Maine Center for Taijiquan & Qigong in Portland, explained to me that Qi is a Chinese word that means life force energy — it’s also referred to as prana, vitality, and breath.
 The word gong means “to work or cultivate or develop,” he said.
-“So really, Qigong means to develop Qi, to develop life force — energy or vitality — and it can take on many forms.”
+“So really, Qigong means to develop Qi, to develop life force energy or vitality — and it can take on many forms.”

 According to the The National Qigong Association (NQA), “Qigong is an integration of physical postures, breathing techniques, and focused intentions.
 Qigong practices can be classified as martial, medical, or spiritual.
 All styles have three things in common: they all involve a posture, (whether moving or stationary), breathing techniques, and mental focus.”